Precision Nucleon Charges and Form Factors Using 2+1-flavor Lattice QCD: The induced pseudoscalar form factor G P(Q ) and the extraction of gP* and g NN

 From these fits, we extract $g_P^\ast$ and the pion-nucleon coupling, $\gpNN$, using the following expressions:

 where $\gpNN$ is defined as the residue of ${\widetilde G}_P(Q^2)$ at the pion pole at $Q^2 = -M_\pi^2$, and $m_\mu = 105.7$~MeV is the muon mass and $F_\pi=92.2$~MeV is the pion decay constant.

-We carried out fits to ${\widetilde G}_P(Q^2)$ versus $Q^2$ to get $g_P^\ast$ and the pion-nucleon coupling, $\gpNN$, to (i) just the smallest six $Q^2$ points and (ii) to all ten.
-On all seven ensembles and for all four strategies (except for the 4 highest momenta points with the $\{4^{N\pi},2^{A_4}\}$ strategy on the $a094m270$ ensemble that could not be fit reliably) the estimates from these two fits are consistent at $< 1\sigma$ level.
-For our final results, we choose the 10-point fits.
+We carried out fits to ${\widetilde G}_P(Q^2)$ versus $Q^2$ to get $g_P^\ast$ and $\gpNN$ using (i) just the sma llest six $Q^2$ points and (ii) to all ten.
+On all seven ensembles and for all four strategies (except for the four highest momenta points with the $\{4^{N\pi},2^{A_4}\}$ strategy on the $a094m270$ ensemble that could not be fit reliably) the estimates from these two fits are consistent at $< 1\sigma$ level.
+For our final results, we choose the ten-point fits.

 A second issue is whether the $Q^4$ term in Eq.~\eqref{eq:GPt_fit} is needed or is an overparameterization.
 Results of the fits with and without the $Q^4$ term are given in Table~\ref{tab:GPt_Q2fit_D7E7} for the $a091m170L$ and $a071m170$ ensembles.
 We note a significant difference between the $\{4,3^{\ast}\}$ and $\{4^{N\pi},3^{\ast}\}$ strategies and in both cases there is a large reduction in the total $\chi^2$, which justifies including the $Q^4$ term by the Akaike information criteria~\cite{1100705}.
-The errors on $c_0$ are, however, about a factor of two larger with the $\{4^{N\pi},3^{\ast}\}$ strategy.
+The errors on $c_0$ are, however, about a factor of 2 larger with the $\{4^{N\pi},3^{\ast}\}$ strategy.
+Estimates from the $\{4^{N\pi},2^{A_4}\}$ and the $\{4^{N\pi},2^{\rm sim}\}$ strategies are consistent and larger than those from even $\{4^{N\pi},3^{\ast}\}$.
+In these two cases, the $Q^4$ term is an overparameterization by AIC and in fits including it, even the $c_1$ are poorly determined.

+Data from all seven ensembles obtained using strategies $\{4,3^\ast\}$ and $\{4^{N\pi},2^{\rm sim}\}$ are given for the two ways of renormalizing the axial current in Table~\ref{tab:gPstargpiNN}.
+It shows clearly that the main difference in the estimates comes from whether the $N\pi$ state is included in the analysis.

-Estimates from the $\{4^{N\pi},2^{A_4}\}$ and the $\{4^{N\pi},2^{\rm sim}\}$ strategies are consistent and larger than those from $\{4^{N\pi},3^{\ast}\}$.
-In both cases, the $Q^4$ term is an overparameterization.
-Our results from the $\{4^{N\pi},2^{\rm sim}\}$ strategy will therefore be presented with the term proportional to $c_3$ set to zero.
+Our final results are presented with the $\{4^{N\pi},2^{\rm sim}\}$ strategy based on the discussion in Sec.~\ref{sec:AFFconsistency} and with the term proportional to $c_3$ set to zero.
 The CCFV fits to the data in Table~\ref{tab:gPstargpiNN} are discussed in Sec.~\ref{sec:CCFVgPstar} where we also compare our final results for $\gpNN$ with the phenomenological Goldberger-Treiman relation and the experimental value from the $\pi N$ scattering length.

-Overall, the main difference in the estimates comes from whether the $N\pi$ state is included in the analysis as illustrated in Table~\ref{tab:gPstargpiNN} where results from all seven ensembles obtained using strategies $\{4,3^\ast\}$ and $\{4^{N\pi},2^{\rm sim}\}$ are compared for the two ways of renormalizing the axial current.